gaksaray/reshape2l/README.md

 timer list
 ```

-On my laptop with SSD, here are the results
+On my laptop with SSD, here are the results:

 ```stata
 . timer list